So you’ve been using your water rower for a while and you’re wondering how to clean the WaterRower tank!?

 According to the WaterRower website, there is no need to clean the tank regularly.
 Instead, you’re supposed to add one of the provided water purification tablets every 6 months to keep the water clean.
 (Or, if the tank is sitting in direct sunlight, every 3-4 months.)

 The WaterRower purification tablets contain Sodium Dichloroisocyanurate, which, when added to the water, creates chlorine on a very microscopic scale—just 2.6 parts per million.
-As the product page states, “When dissolved in 2 quarts of water the easy-to-use tablets disinfect the water for safe drinking in as little as 30 minutes.”

 These tablets are able to purify river or stream water, turning even dirty water into clean drinking water.
 However, the dirtier the water, the more tablets are required.
 The same is true for your tank.
 The more water in your rowing machine, the more tablets you’ll need to use.

 So, my first piece of advice is: If your tank is full, consider adding a second tablet.

 Though the manufacturer only says to use one tablet (and you should always follow the manufacturer’s instructions), it’s possible that a full tank will need two tablets to purify the water thoroughly.
 With just one tablet, you might only kill off some of the pathogens (algae, bacteria, etc.) in the water.

 Thankfully, you’re not going to drink the water in the water rower tank.
 You just want it to be clean and clear, which means the purification tablets just need to kill off the algae and bacteria.

 Now, I get asked a lot, “What happens if I’ve been regularly using the purification tablets but the water is still turning dark and nasty?”

 The answer: the tablets haven’t been able to stop the pathogens from multiplying, so the algae has spread and formed on the inside of your tank/in your tank’s water.

 What Type of Water to Use?